Michigan pharmacist refuses medicine to woman having miscarriage

 For women who don't completely miscarry, there is a risk of developing an infection called sepsis, which is dangerous and can be fatal.

-Peterson and her husband were in Petoskey when she tried to have the prescription filled.
+Peterson and her husband were in Petoskey when she tried to have the prescription filled, on a weekend getaway to try to grieve the loss of their pregnancy.

 Just as they were about to go to the store to pick up the medicine, Peterson said she got a call from the Meijer pharmacist.